bimdata/documentation-old/doc_sphinx/use_cases/use_case_augmented_reality_bcf.rst

 Purpose
 ==========

-Edit BCF on-site using Augmented Reality on mobile devices
+Edit BCF on-site and offline using Augmented Reality on mobile devices

 What was done ?